Post-quantum cryptography: Implementation

-One of the main challenges in post-quantum cryptography is considered to be the implementation of potentially quantum safe algorithms into existing systems.
+A challenge in post-quantum cryptography is the implementation of potentially quantum safe algorithms into existing systems.
 There are tests done, for example by Microsoft Research implementing PICNIC in a PKI using Hardware security modules.
 Test implementations for Google's NewHope algorithm have also been done by HSM vendors.
 In August 2023, Google released a FIDO2 security key implementation of an ECC/Dilithium hybrid signature schema which was done in partnership with ETH Zürich.

-The Signal Protocol uses Post-Quantum Extended Diffie–Hellman (PQXDH).
+The Signal Protocol has used Post-Quantum Extended Diffie–Hellman (PQXDH) since 2023.

-On February 21, 2024, Apple announced that they were going to upgrade their iMessage protocol with a new PQC protocol called "PQ3", which will utilize ongoing keying.

-Apple stated that, although quantum computers don't exist yet, they wanted to mitigate risks from future quantum computers as well as so-called "Harvest now, decrypt later" attack scenarios.
-Apple stated that they believe their PQ3 implementation provides protections that "surpass those in all other widely deployed messaging apps", because it utilizes ongoing keying.

-Apple intends to fully replace the existing iMessage protocol within all supported conversations with PQ3 by the end of 2024.
+On February 21, 2024, Apple announced that they were going to upgrade their iMessage protocol with a new PQC protocol called "PQ3", which will use ongoing keying.
+Apple stated that, although capable quantum computers do not yet exist, they wanted to mitigate risks from future quantum computers as well as so-called "Harvest now, decrypt later" attack scenarios.
+Apple stated that they believe their PQ3 implementation provides protections that "surpass those in all other widely deployed messaging apps", because it uses ongoing keying.
+Apple intended to replace the existing iMessage protocol within all supported conversations with PQ3 by the end of 2024.
 Apple also defined a scale to make it easier to compare the security properties of messaging apps, with a scale represented by levels ranging from 0 to 3: 0 for no end-to-end by default, 1 for pre-quantum end-to-end by default, 2 for PQC key establishment only (e.g. PQXDH), and 3 for PQC key establishment and ongoing rekeying (PQ3).

 The Internet Engineering Task Force has prepared an Internet-Draft using PQC algorithms in Messaging Layer Security (MLS).
 MLS will be used in RCS text messaging in Google Messages and Messages (Apple).